Date: 18 July 2017. Small Powerboat

 calendar is not my friend!

-I don't now about you, but when I
+I do not know about you, but when I

 look in the mirror I see a much younger and thinner redhead.